Combat service support: United Kingdom

 Operation Overlord: Members of the Royal Army Medical Corps carry a wounded soldier out an operating tent on 20 June 1944.

 Former Defence Secretary Philip Hammond has described the United Kingdom's armed forces as having "teeth", units that are trained and equipped for actual fighting, that cannot function without an able, innovative "tail", units providing assistance such as logistical and transport capabilities.
 Specific groups involved in the U.K. armed forces include the Royal Army Medical Corps and Royal Logistic Corps.

 United States

 In the United States, the term combat service support has been phased-out in favor of the term "sustainment." but the mission remains the same; to manage the logistics supply chain and provide all materiel, maintenance, transportation, health services, personnel services and other services required by the warfighting units to permit those units to accomplish their missions in combat.
-The US Army accomplishes this mission through the use of Sustainment Brigades at division and Echelon-Above-Division.
+The US Army accomplishes this mission through the use of Sustainment Brigades at division- and corps-level.

 The traditional combat service support branches in the US Army include Acquisition Corps, the Adjutant General's Corps, the Finance Corps, the Logistics Corps, the Ordnance Corps, the Quartermaster Corps, and the Transportation Corps.

 See also Sustainment Brigades in the United States Army.